jim4067/jimii/content/contacts-backend.md

 cargo install cargo-edit cargo-watch
 ```

-Finally, here is how we want to model our file structure, following the separation of concern design principle.
+Separating our code accordingly, here is an overview of how our file structure will look after we are done.

-We will create these files as we go along and explain what each does.
+No need to get started creating the files yet, we will do so as we move along.

 ```
 contacts-backend